dronekit/dronekit-python/docs/develop/sitl_setup.rst

 SITL can run natively on Linux, Mac and Windows, or within a virtual machine.
 It can be installed on the same computer as DroneKit, or on another computer on the same network.

-The sections below explain how install and run SITL, and how to connect to DroneKit-Python and Ground Stations at the same time.
+The sections below explain how to install and run SITL, and how to connect to DroneKit-Python and Ground Stations at the same time.